Skip to content

 Overall goal: Students have a comprehensive knowledge of the Library’s digital resources, and are excited to use them.

-Reoccurring Library Field Trips
+Recurring Library Field Trips

 Make the Library a regular fixture in the lives of your students.
 We can work with you to design a customized monthly class visit experience which can include a new activity each visit and browsing/borrowing time for the students.
 This is a popular option for schools that are located within walking distance of a SCPL location.